||13 June 2017

 In the end I was offered a plea bargain.
-In the beginning I was offered three months in prison and 3,000 shekels fine but my mother objected.
-The military judge then offered two months in prison and 4,000 shekels fine which my mother accepted.
+In the beginning I was offered three months in prison and NIS 3,000 fine but my mother objected.
+The military judge then offered two months in prison and NIS 4,000 fine which my mother accepted.
 I was also given a suspended sentence of three months in prison valid for three years.

 I spent my prison sentence at Ofer and my parents did not visit me because they were not granted a visiting permit in time.
 The worst thing about prison was the crowdedness.

-I was released on 31 July 2017 at around 5:30 p.m. and I went home with my father and sister.
-When we arrived home all my relatives and friends came to greet me and my mother danced as she was so happy to have me back.
+I was released on 31 July 2017, at around 5:30 p.m. and I went home with my father and sister.
 Prison was a bad experience which was meant to scare me but I am not scared of soldiers.